-The Company’s flagship product, StrataGraft® skin tissue, is a viable, full-thickness skin substitute being developed for severe burns and other complex skin defects.
+The Company’s flagship product, StrataGraft® regenerative skin tissue, is a viable, full-thickness product being developed for severe burns and other complex skin defects.
 It was designed to mimic natural human skin, with both dermal and fully differentiated epidermal layers.
-Unlike first generation skin substitutes, this resorbable tissue is easily sutured and remains intact in the wound bed, providing critical barrier functionality during the wound healing process.
+Unlike first generation products, this resorbable tissue is easily sutured or stapled and remains intact in the wound bed, providing critical barrier functionality during the wound healing process.

 StrataGraft is produced using unmodified NIKS® cells grown under standard operating procedures (SOPs).
 Because the continuous NIKS skin cell line has been thoroughly characterized, StrataGraft products are virus-free, non-tumorigenic, and offer batch-to-batch genetic consistency.

 There is an urgent need for new treatment options for burns.
 Severe burns and other major traumas to the skin are life-threatening injuries that require immediate surgical intervention.
 Currently, the standard of care for patients with severe second and third degree burns involves skin transplants called autografts, in which skin is mechanically harvested from healthy donor sites and relocated to trauma sites on the same patient.
 These donor sites are painful, and are prone to infection and scarring.
 When insufficient donor site tissue is available, burns are typically covered with cadaver skin or other synthetic dressings, and later autografted when it becomes feasible.
 Despite intense research efforts, to date there has not been a cell-based or synthetic product developed that has been able to accomplish clinical outcomes similar to autografting.